williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/reference/context-loader-guide.md

 ---

-*This file optimizes context loading for the SE-Assistant workflow based on Context Engineering research (OpenAI, Anthropic, Google 2024).*
+*This file optimizes context loading for the SE-ASSISTANT_CONTEXT-HUB workflow based on Context Engineering research (OpenAI, Anthropic, Google 2024).*